Welcome

 20+ years teaching and administrative positions in Department of Education, MFA Boston

-Susan lived and worked in mid-coast Maine 2001 – 2014, and now lives, works and teaches in Marshall and Asheville, NC
+Susan lived and worked in mid-coast Maine 2001 – 2014, and now lives, works and teaches in Western North Carolina.

 See some of her art journey in this gallery.